pedroafonso18/terminal-intercepter/README.md

 ## What does it do?
 - Contains a test program (`test.c`) that prints numbers from 0 to 99.
-- (Planned) Will include a tool to run a process, monitor its output, and send CTRL+C if a keyword is found.
+- Includes a tool (`main.c`) that runs a process, monitors its output for a keyword, and sends CTRL+C (SIGINT) to the process if the keyword is found in its output.

 ## How to build